askanium/iulian4ik.github.io/_drafts/creational-singleton-pattern.markdown

 ##Implementation using Prototype Pattern

 Using the Singleton Pattern, the way that we ask for the object instance does not let us create duplicates.
-We don't have access to the Ring directly, but we ask for it from the Singleton.
+We don't have access to the Ring directly, but we obtain it from the Singleton.

 ##Pattern components

+TBD

 ##JavaScript implementation